ratschlab/SOM-VAE/README.md

 This repository contains a TensorFlow implementation of the self-organizing map variational autoencoder as described in the paper [SOM-VAE: Interpretable Discrete Representation Learning on Time Series](https://arxiv.org/abs/1806.02199).

+If you like the SOM-VAE, you should also check out the DPSOM ([paper](https://arxiv.org/abs/1910.01590), [code](https://github.com/ratschlab/dpsom)), which yields better performance on many tasks.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.